Should You Be Pursuing A Mortgage Loan Modification?

 Before you talk to your mortgage lender about modifying your loan, contact Law Office of Paul L. Urich, P.A..
 I offer a free consultation to discuss your mortgage arrears and your best options for avoiding home foreclosure.
 Under the rules of Chapter 7 bankruptcy, you can eliminate all of your consumer credit card debt and agree to continue paying for secured debt, such as your mortgage or car payment.
 By reducing your monthly payment for credit cards, you can free up the money you need to make your mortgage and car payment on time.
 Any amount of arrears you owe on your current mortgage can also be written off.

 Stripping A Second Mortgage

 Discover the freedom and fresh start bankruptcy can give you and your family.
-Our bankruptcy Chapter 7 and Chapter 13 attorneys are knowledgeable, experienced and focused on helping you get through the bankruptcy and debt relief process as efficiently and cost-effectively as possible.
-We have helped thousands of homeowners just like you.
+I have over 25 years of legal experience and I am focused on helping you get through the bankruptcy process as efficiently and cost-effectively as possible.
+My firm has helped thousands of homeowners just like you.

 Contact Me To Discuss Your Options For Free

 If you are facing serious debt and are struggling to keep your home, contact Law Office of Paul L. Urich, P.A., for a free initial consultation.
 You can message me online or call my Orlando office at 407-915-0842.
 I serve clients throughout central Florida.

 I am a debt relief agent.
 I help people file for bankruptcy relief under the Bankruptcy Code.